lasamson/German-English-MT/README.md

 # Models
 ## Attentional GRU Model

-The Attentional Encoder-Decoder network  uses a Gated Recurrent Unit (GRU) as the Encoder and the Decoder of the Seq2Seq model.
+The Attentional GRU uses a Gated Recurrent Unit (GRU) as the Encoder and the Decoder of the Seq2Seq model.
 We use **Bahdanau** attention to compute context vectors between the decoder hidden state and all encoder hidden states.

 **Encoder**: